PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 *Mentoring example.*
 //
-// When recruiting students from my COP~3402 to assist me with my research on
-// securing software build systems, I first assign them tasks that build off of
+When I recruited Daniel Henriquez to assist me with my research on securing software build systems, I first assigned him a task that built off what he had learned while taking computer science courses at UCF.
-// what the student will have learned in my class.
 //
-When I recruited Rasmin Ahmned, a student in my COP~3402 course section, to assist me with my research on securing software build systems, I first assigned her a task that built off what she had learned in my class.
+Specifically, I tasked him with cataloging the commands to configure, compile, and test projects using GNU Make, a tool which he had already been using to complete course projects.
 //
-Specifically, I tasked her with cataloging the commands to configure, compile, and test projects using GNU Make, a tool which she had already been using to complete projects for COP~3402.
-//
-Since she was already familiar with Make, she was able to complete the swiftly, and has since used her research experience to obtain an in-person interview for an internship at Amazon.
+Since he was already familiar with Make, he was able to complete the task swiftly, and has since used his research experience to obtain an internship Bogen Communications.

 == I Reward Success